josev2046/Integrating-SharePoint-Online-and-Vimeo-for-Audiovisual-Archival-Management-and-Discovery/README.md

 ---

-## Federated Search: The unified discovery portal
+## Federated Search: the unified discovery portal

 While Microsoft 365 and Vimeo offer robust content management, the user experience can become fragmented, requiring separate searches.
 This is where **federated search** proves invaluable.